kaecirr/EZone_Navigation_Android/README.md

     - The app could be made to respond to emergency alarms.
 If there is an emergency in the building, such as a fire, the application could immediately alert the user and direct them to the nearest fire exit.
 It could block most of the functionality of the application until the emergency is resolved.

 *	Allow for the usage of elevators
-    - Sometimes, users would rather use the elevator than the stairs.
+    - Sometimes, users may have disabilities or would just rather use the elevator than the stairs.
 So, something that could potentially be considered as part of the future scope, is the usage of the application with the elevator.

 It should be emphasised that these features and goals are not part of our current project scope or in our minimum requirements, but may be added if time permits.
 These future scope goals are provided to show how the application could be extended past the minimum requirements we hope to deliver.